N-Laboratory/nuxt3-starter-guide-example/README.md

 })
 ```

-If you want to set initial state in store, add the follwing to each story in Storybook.
+If you want to set initial state in store, add the follwing to each story in storybook.
 ```ts
 import type { Meta, StoryObj } from '@storybook/vue3'
 import Index from './index.vue'